Razaekel/noise-rs/README.md

 ### Worley Noise

-Named after Steven Worley, and also called voronoi noise, is based on dividing space into cells based on proximity to a random set of seed points.
+Named after Steven Worley, and also called Voronoi noise, is based on dividing space into cells based on proximity to a random set of seed points.

 - `Worley::new()`

 #### Noise Functions

-These are the actual noise functionss, which just take a coordinate using `get()` and return a value.
+These are the actual noise functions, which just take a coordinate using `get()` and return a value.
 They can be chained together when declared, creating very complex noise results.

 See the individual function pages for their descriptions, and the examples for their usage.